Updated: May 23

 If there's something I'd rather do, I'll simply schedule an appointment in my Outlook calendar, invite no one, and block out a decent amount of time.
 It's okay to do that!
 That's the beauty of making your own schedule (and using a digital scheduler!)

-I'd love to provide your small business for the ultimate digital solutions.
+I'd love to provide your small business with the ultimate digital solutions.
 To start a project with me, please schedule a consultation.